I received a heart wrenching email from a reader that I’m going to call “Peggy.” Here’s a few excerpts from that email:

 Spend some evenings at the park or out and about in the community doing things together, just you and your family.
 You can spend some evenings at home, of course, but don’t spend all of them there – try to cement that bond with your child independent of location.

-Second, I’d cement the concept of a home as something you buy and sell.
+2. Cement the concept of a home as something you buy and sell

 Point out where other houses are for sale and explain that someone is trying to sell that house.
 If you see a “SOLD” sign, point out that someone has bought that house from someone else that’s trying to sell it.